 Let’s concentrate on facts: the customer’s satisfaction.

-The key to success of health marketing lies in the comprehension of the client’s expectations, his worries, aspirations, personality, behaviour and lifestyle.
+The key to the success of health marketing lies in the comprehension of the client’s expectations, worries, aspirations, personality, behavior, and lifestyle.
 A good example is given by Flavio Nascè, Director of Commercial Development of Humanitas Clinical Institute in Milan.
 He states that “the marketing service of a hospital needs a strong brand, and a strong brand cannot be built without excellent services to the patient”.
 He adds: “Another aspect which in my view must be communicated is the continuity of the treatment.
-For example, in orthopaedic, cardiologic and neurosurgical fields, beyond the operation we are able to offer to patients a complete rehabilitative path, from first rehabilitation soon after the operation to specific hospitalizations for cases that need a specialist recovery.
+For example, in orthopedic, cardiologic, and neurosurgical fields, beyond the operation, we are able to offer to patients a complete rehabilitative path, from first rehabilitation soon after the operation to specific hospitalizations for cases that need a specialist recovery.
 This path is supported by a well-advanced physiotherapy department and a multidisciplinary approach to the patient”.